AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-options.md

   </tr>
  <tr>
    <td> <span class="uicontrol">NmsDelivery_MaxDownloadedImageSize</span> <br /> </td>
    <td> Lets you define the maximum size (in bytes) allowed for an image downloaded from a personalized URL and attached to an email.
-The default value is 100,000 bytes.
+The default value is 100,000 bytes (100 KB).
 When sending a proof and downloading the image(s) to process the email, if the size of an image exceeds this value or if there is a downloading issue, an error will be displayed in the Delivery logs and the proof delivery will fail.<br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsDelivery_MaxRecommendedAttachments</span> <br /> </td>